The following by-laws are in accordance with the International Honor Society of American Community and Junior Colleges.

 ARTICLE VII.
 Dues.

 Section 1 Payment of National Dues.

-National dues are fixed by the Board of Directors on recommendation of the Executive Committee and are fifty dollars ($50.00) per initiate.
-At the time of initiation, the ALPHA THETA THETA CHAPTER treasurer of the college’s Accounting Office shall remit to the executive director of PHI THETA KAPPA the dues for all new members No candidate shall be initiated until his/her national dues have been paid.
+National dues are fixed by the Board of Directors on recommendation of the Executive Committee and are sixty dollars ($60.00) per inductee.
+Regional dues are fixed by the Board of Directors on recommendation of the Executive Committee and are five dollars ($5.00) per inductee.
+At the time of initiation, the ALPHA THETA THETA CHAPTER treasurer shall remit to the executive director of the PHI THETA KAPPA the dues of all new members.
+No candidate shall be initiated until his/her national dues have been paid in full.

 Section 2 Local dues.

-Local dues shall be ten dollars ($10.00), payable at the time of initiation in the ALPHA THETA THETA CHAPTER.
+Local dues shall be fifteen dollars ($15.00), payable at the time of initiation in ALPHA THETA THETA CHAPTER.
 There shall be no dues for honorary members.

 ARTICLE VIII.
 Faculty Advisory